Bol Processor ‘BP3’ and its PHP interface

 😀 You've done the difficult part! 😀

-The "bp" (or "bp.exe" or "bp3") console has been created.
+The "bp" (or "bp.exe" or "bp3") console is now working.

-If you need to recompile the console, you can simply point your browser to localhost/bolprocessor/compile.php.
+If you wish to recompile the console, you can simply point your browser to localhost/bolprocessor/compile.php.
 This will automatically run the "Makefile".
 The console is automatically recompiled each time you run an installer to patch an update of the Bol Processor.

 • The home page displays the contents of the "bolprocessor" folder, in particular a link to the "ctests" folder.